CamiMonzon/IDB_Data_Analyst/README.md

 2. **Stata is not installed in the default system path**.

-The default system path where the code search for Stata.exe are: stata_path <- "C:/Program Files/StataXX/"                                # Windows system
+The default system path where the code search for Stata.exe are:
+- Windows system
+  - "C:/Program Files/StataXX/"
-stata_path <- "/Applications/Stata/StataYY.app/Contents/MacOS/StataYY"   # macOS system
+- macOS system
+  - "/Applications/Stata/StataYY.app/Contents/MacOS/StataYY"
-stata_path <- "/usr/local/stataXX/stata-mp"                              # Linux system
+- Linux system
+  - "/usr/local/stataXX/stata-mp"

 Where XX denotes the number version and YY the Stata type (SE, MP, BE)